Updated 1 week ago

 However, this amount varies greatly depending on the region you live in and the energy market.
 For example, Hawaii has the most expensive electricity rates, at over $0.45 per kWh — almost three times higher than the $0.17 national average.

-Data collected from the U.S. Energy Information Administration (EIA) provides the average electric rate for residential customers in each of the 50 states, including Washington D.C.
+Data collected from the U.S. Energy Information Administration (EIA), an official government agency, provides the average electric rate for residential customers in each of the 50 states, including Washington D.C.

 How much is the average electric bill in each state?

 In 2024, the average electric bill in the country is about $144.
 But don't be surprised if your bill is much higher than this (or much lower)!
-Just like electric rates, electric bills can vary widely by location, thanks to energy prices and consumption habits.
+Just like electric rates, electric bills can vary widely by location, thanks to energy prices, consumption habits, and the type of plan you choose.

 The following table shows the average monthly electric bill in each state, not including fees: